-One the way to the geyser basins, a stretch of road from Norris to Madison Junction parallels the Gibbon River.
-Upon arrival at Madison Junction, Gibbon River joins the Firehole River to form the Madison River.
-Along the way, the first roadside attraction is Artists Paintpots, followed by Beryl Spring, and then Gibbon Falls.
+Much of the road from Norris to the Madison Junction parallels the Gibbon River.
+At Madison Junction, the Gibbon River joins the Firehole River – which flows up from the south – to form the Madison River.
+These are the main waterways in this section of the park.

 The next attraction is Midway Geyser Basin, home to the largest hot spring in the US and third largest in the world – Grand Prismatic Spring.
 Grand Prismatic is enormous.
 It’s difficult to grasp its size because it’s so huge that it’s not possible to see all of it at once while walking through the basin.

-The most unique aspect of Black Sand Basin is the hot springs and geysers right on the banks of Iron Springs Creek.
+The most unique aspect of Black Sand Basin is the many hot springs and geysers right on the banks of Iron Springs Creek.
 I always enjoy the contrast of the colorful hot springs right up against the clear blue of the water.

 Last but not least is arguably the main attraction of Yellowstone: Upper Geyser Basin and Old Faithful.
 Upper Geyser Basin is enormous.
 Everyone visits to watch Old Faithful, which erupts approximately every 90 minutes; however, Upper Basin is home to the largest concentration of geysers in the park as well as many beautiful hot springs.
 Of note are Grand Geyser, Castle Geyser, and Beehive Geyser.
 My personal favorite – Grotto Geyser – is also located here.

-In addition, Upper Basin is home to Morning Glory Pool, which has a rather sad history.
+Upper Basin is also home to Morning Glory Pool, which has a rather sad history.
 Morning Glory Pool got its name from its brilliant blue color; a color that is no longer present.
 As one of the main attractions, Morning Glory Pool received a lot of visitors in the early days of Yellowstone’s existence.
 Sadly, these visitors turned the pool into a wishing well, throwing not just coins but also larger objects (including a wooden chair) into it over the years.
 Some of these objects clogged the vents and forever altered the pool.
 Rainbow Pool would probably be a more accurate name today, and though it’s still very pretty, it will never again look the same as it once did.

 I feel like I shouldn’t have to say this, but clearly it needs to be said: Yellowstone is a fragile and wild place that should be treated with respect and reverence.
 It’s so fortunate that we’ve had the foresight to preserve these incredible features and landscapes as a national park.
 Too often, people seem to forget this, and it’s the careless actions of these few individuals that ruin things for us all.
 I wrote a whole post about this a few months back, so for now I’ll just end with this:

 I absolutely love Yellowstone and it’s a place I encourage everyone to visit… but only if they can afford the park the respect that it deserves.